ministryofjustice/operations-engineering-runbooks/source/documentation/services/sso/add-sso-to-tool.html.erb.md

 > Please use the GitHub Social Connection for ALL SSO work on Auth0

-Auth0 comes with various Plug and Play integrations that may setting up SSO very easy, if a tool supports this, this is the easiest option but does often come with less customisation choices.
+Auth0 comes with various Plug and Play integrations that may make setting up SSO very easy, if a tool supports this, this is the easiest option but does often come with less customisation choices.

 Each integration comes with a step by step guide on the Auth0 UI, please follow that to install.